Leading Assessment & Treatment Centre in Sydney

 Angela is a fully Registered Psychologist with AHPRA and an Associate member of the Australian Psychological Society.
 Angela has a Bachelor of Arts (Psychology) from University of Sydney, Masters of Social Psychology from London School of Economics, Masters of Science in Psychological Counselling from London Metropolitan University and a Masters in Social Change and Development from University of Newcastle.
 Angela has clinical experience in working with children, adolescents and parents in schools and private practice, as well as working with adults in a range of settings.
 Angela has a passion for working within a positive psychology framework to help others identify and focus on their strengths and values while teaching effective coping strategies around acceptance and mindfulness.
 Angela has had extensive training in evidence based approaches including Mindfulness Integrated CBT, (MiCBT), Acceptance and Commitment Therapy (ACT), Solution Focused Brief Therapy (SFBT), Schema Therapy, and Cognitive-Behavioural Therapy (CBT).
 She has experience facilitating resilience based groups of all ages including Link3d Up for adolescents, Bright Thinking, Yoga for Calm Kids and Connect 3 for children aged 8-11 years old and Retrain Your Brain.
 Angela has expertise in treating children, adolescents and adults diagnosed with social skills deficits, emotion regulation difficulties, behavioural difficulties and anxiety.
 She has a particular interest in working with adolescents with depression, poor self-esteem and body image issues.
 Specific research interests include the effectiveness of mindfulness meditation (MiCBT) and yoga based interventions with children and adolescents, as well as drug and alcohol rehabilitation.

 Kyra is a fully Registered Psychologist with AHPRA and an associate member of the Australian Psychological Society.
 Kyra has a Bachelor of Psychology from University of Newcastle and a Graduate Diploma in Psychological practice from College of Professional Psychology.
-Kyra has clinical experience in working with children, adolescents, adults and parents in schools and not for profit organisations.
-Kyra has worked extensively with children and adolescents who are on the Autism Spectrum and has expertise in treating children and adolescents diagnosed with anxiety, low mood, autism, social, self-regulation and behavioural difficulties.
+Kyra has clinical experience in working with children and their families, adolescents, as well as adults.
+Kyra has worked extensively with people who are on the Autism Spectrum and has expertise in treating patients (both children and adults) diagnosed with anxiety, low mood, autism, social, self-regulation and behavioural difficulties.
 Kyra predominantly focuses on using a Cognitive Behavioural (CBT), Solution Focused Brief Therapy (SFBT) and Interpersonal (IPT) therapeutic approach.
-She has extensive experience conducting social skills groups and anxiety groups with primary school aged children.
+She has extensive experience conducting social skills groups and anxiety groups.

 Candice Michael has been working with the SCDC since 2010.
 She has completed her Honours in psychology at UNSW, and in 2017 she completed her Masters in Clinical Neuropsychology at Macquarie University.
 She has been trained extensively under the guidance of Dr Hyman in neuropsychological remediation and is currently one of the main cognitive trainers running the HighQ cognitive training program.
 Candice was instrumental in the original design of the cognitive training program and worked with Dr Hyman as a research assistant for many years on this project.
 She has special interests in neurodevelopmental disorders such as ADHD and ASD.
 Her masters research project was in neuropsychological profiling of children with early childhood trauma.